-We have around 20 horses on the ranch year round, all trained and experienced to carry you safely along any of our trails.
-Our horses, all geldings, are mostly American Quarter Horses and we also have some Paints, Appaloosas, Morgans and of course Billy, our Belgian draft/Appy cross.
+Here at Tod Mountain Guest Ranch, we have over 20 horses on the ranch, all trained and experienced to carry you safely along any of our trails.
+Our horses, all geldings, are mostly American Quarter Horses and we also have some Paints, Appaloosas, Standardbreds and of course Billy, our Belgian draft/Appy cross.
 You can meet them all here, and see more photographs of them all in our photo gallery.
 All are strong and sure footed, easily able to cope with the sometimes arduous terrain as we climb mountain trails to elevations of 1200m.

 We have some wonderful horses here at the ranch that you’ll love riding.
 Spend a little time at the barn and get to know your horse – just don’t forget to give him back at the end of your stay!